tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Here, both the execution framework and the internals of validationEnddayofyearInrange must be able to work with the Event (object or structure) and work with its Event.enddayofyear and Event.eventdate properties.

-It is also possible to implement in an object oriented manner as methods on a class:
+It is also possible to implement in an object-oriented manner as methods on a class:

     public class Event() {